Jimmybrainz/alx-system_engineering-devops/0x00-shell_basics/README.md

-A command that displays the current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)
+A script that creates a directory named my_first_directory in the /tmp/ directory